Find Affordable College Courses

 45% Racial-Ethnic Minorities*

 Portland State University comes in at #5 on our list of the most popular colleges offering bachelor's degrees in community health and preventive medicine.
 Roughly 23,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,106 per year, while in-state graduate students, on average, pay $14,817 per year.
-For the 2020-2021 academic year, 97 bachelor's degrees were handed out to community health and preventive medicine majors at Portland State University.
-Of these students, 79% were women and 45% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,694 per year, while in-state graduate students, on average, pay $15,279 per year.
+During the most recent year for which we have data, 97 people received their bachelor's degree in community health and preventive medicine from Portland State University.
+Of these students, 82% were women and 45% were members of underrepresented racial-ethnic groups.

 #6